zouyaoji/vue-cesium/docs/md/en/start/usage.md

 - `VcViewer` component is an empty block level element.
 If it doesn't declare its height, the `viewer` will be invisible.
 - If you need to update your model, just do it in the callback of the global component event `ready`.
+- In `2.0.1 +` version, you can use `ref` to get the`createPromise` object of the component to perform related operations.

 ### Wrong Way